gkerr708/pytex-lib/README.md

 # pytex-lib

-Allows you to output your python functions directly to a LaTeX file.

-# TODO

-- [ ] Figure out out how to core file allows you to import it easier
+**pytex-lib** is a Python library that simplifies inserting function outputs into LaTeX documents.
+The `@write_to_latex` decorator allows you to automatically write function results into a specified LaTeX file at a predefined keyword location.
+This is particularly useful for dynamically generating LaTeX reports, papers, or documents with computed values.
+Installation is straightforward via `pip install pytex-lib`, and integration requires minimal setup.

-# Example Usage
+## Example Usage

-Import with
+Import the library:

 ```python
 from pytex_lib import write_to_latex
 ```

-Then you can use the `write_to_latex` decorator to output your functions to a LaTeX file.
+Use the `write_to_latex` decorator to automatically output your function's result to a LaTeX file:

 ```python
 @write_to_latex